 It’s not something you should base your monitor purchase on.

 This wide color gamut can make sRGB content appear over-saturated, which some users may not prefer.
-Luckily, the monitor has an emulated sRGB mode for a more color-accurate ~100% sRGB output too!

 So, you can use the monitor for some entry-level photo/video editing, but if you require professional-grade accuracy, you will still have to calibrate it properly or get a more accurate monitor instead.